cassandrakujawa/peak-bloom-prediction/data/README.md

 Data prior to 1888 is extracted from various descriptions or estimated.
 See the source for details.

-### weather_clean_data
+### weather_clean

-If the API key does not properly function in the code and this data set is loaded into the environment, you can skip to part four of the code to run the model and predictions.
+If the API key does not properly function in the code and this data set is loaded into the environment as a tibble or data frame, you can skip to part four of the code to run the model and predictions.

 ###### Copyright notice